Thundros/CharaController/README.md

 # CharaController
-An advanced 3rd Person Character Controller for Three.js --- Currently in WIP status!
+An advanced 3rd Person Character Controller - a hack of the awesome TPS Character Controller created by @Yomotsu for Three.js --- Currently in WIP status!